 St Columban's Primary School, Mayfield has, for over one hundred years, represented a snapshot of the wider community.
 We nurture our students to become active, accepting and culturally aware future citizens.

-St Columban’s vision, "Empowering all to reach their full potential within a diverse community through the richness and truth of Christ's Message," is evident visibly and actively in the school’s relationship with the parish and wider community.
-As a Catholic school, St Columban’s celebrates its faith through regular masses and liturgies for important feast days and seasons of the Church year.
-The school also supports the parish’s sacramental program where the students are offered the opportunity to receive the sacraments at the appropriate time.
+As a Catholic school, St Columban’s celebrates its faith and strong Dominican tradition through regular Masses and liturgies for important feast days and seasons of the Church year.
+We support the Parish sacramental program where students are offered the opportunity to receive the sacraments at the appropriate time.

-The school supports and attends community initiatives such as Parish Masses and functions, Heart Foundation, cultural activities, Pavement Art, Harmony Day, breakfast club, Catholic Mission's Caritas, St Vincent de Paul, Aged Care Facilities and pre-schools.
-St Columban's achieves its mission by providing an environment based on Gospel values, where the children's social, cultural, emotional, spiritual and intellectual growth are nurtured.
+The school supports and attends community initiatives such as Parish Masses and functions, Heart Foundation, Pavement Art, Harmony Day, breakfast club, Catholic Mission's Caritas, St Vincent de Paul, local aged care facilities and preschools.

-St Columban’s employs a Learning Support Teacher and three Learning Support Assistants to support children who many find learning difficult.
+St Columban’s employs a Learning Support Teacher and three Learning Support Assistants to help students who may find learning difficult.
 A Pastoral Support worker assists families and children in need, whilst an English as an Additional Language (EALD) teacher provides programs for children who have language backgrounds other than English.